replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 Analyzing Workloads
 ===================

-In your initial support bundle definition you added a `deplomentStatus` analyzer that checked whether the Harbor Core workload was running.
+In your initial support bundle definition you added a `deplogymentStatus` analyzer that checked whether the Harbor Core workload was running.
 Core is one of several workloads in the application.
 Some are Deployments, while others are Stateful Sets.
-The is a `statefulSetStatus` analyzer that works the same way for those resources.
+There is a `statefulSetStatus` analyzer that works the same way for those resources.

 To get a quick glimpse as to whether all the workloads that make up the Harbor